til2to/my-portfolio/README.md

 > This is a website about showing projects that I have done.

 ## Getting Started
+- Clone the project to your local repo
+- open in code editor
+- run the command "npm init -y"
+- Start previewing in your browser

 ### Prerequisites
 > Vs Code